zafarfast/isst498234582/README.md

 Once you have the Account SID, Auth Token and Twilio mobile number, put it in the main.py file and run.

 NOTE: The Account SID, Auth Token and Twilio mobile number in the main.py file are not valid so it won't work unless you replace them with your own account.

+## How to run

+This program is made to run continously so that it can keep monitoring ISS's location.
+Running it on the personal computer is not practical and therefore it needs to be run on the cloud or cloud based IDE such as PythonAnywhere.

+PythonAnywhere is an online platform and cloud-based Integrated Development Environment (IDE) designed specifically for Python programming and web hosting.
+It allows Python developers to write, run, and host Python applications, websites, and web apps in a browser-based environment.

+You can create a free acconut here > https://www.pythonanywhere.com/registration/register/beginner/

+Here is how you can deploy your app on PythonAnywhere > https://www.youtube.com/watch?v=wbAhmGFwZ-g

 ## Screenshots